-On January 6, Canadian Prime Minister Justin Trudeau announced that he would resign as leader of the ruling Liberal Party (LP), but would continue to serve as head of government until a successor is elected.
+On January 6, Canadian Prime Minister Justin Trudeau announced that he will resign as leader of the ruling Liberal Party (LP), but will continue to serve as head of government until a successor is elected.

 Bloomberg Television Network reported that Mr. Trudeau has been under pressure to resign from within the LP, in the context of recent opinion polls showing that the party will be defeated in the next election.